Pixie Geldof: Personal life

+Geldof is vegan, and as of February 2013, lives in Upper Clapton with George Barnett, drummer of These New Puritans.
+The couple married in June 2017 in Mallorca.
+They have one child, a daughter born in 2021.

 Activism

 Geldof has a passion for marine wildlife, especially sharks.
 She is an advocate for marine conservation and was one of the ambassadors for the #PassOnPlastic campaign against the pollution of water by single use plastic led by Project Zero and Sky Ocean Rescue.

 She also advocates against animal testing in the cosmetic industry.
 In October 2018, she was part of a delegation that went to the United Nations in New York City to present a petition launched by The Body Shop to end cosmetic animal testing worldwide.